Myths About Sailing

 Myth: You have to own a boat to sail

-Myth: I need a bunch of "sailing gear" before I go sailing
+Myth: You need a lot of "sailing gear" before going sailing

 Myth: Learning to sail as an adult is hard

 - It might even be easier to learn as an adult because you bring a lifetime of experiences to the learning process.
-Basic sailing is easy to understand and is immediately enjoyable.
-Learning anything new will have its challenges, but you can learn how to sail.
+Learning anything has its challenges, but you can learn how to sail.

-Myth: I need to know how to sail and have lots of experience before racing sailboats
+Myth: I need lots of experience before racing sailboats

 Myth: Sailing is gender specific